Viktória Fődi: Arrest and revelations

 In the years that followed, there were reports about upwards of 30 suspicious suicides occurring in the area, but since authorities were incapable of proving beyond a shadow of a doubt that a homicide had been committed, most of these reports were largely ignored.
 On June 7, 1932, the police were called to resolve a domestic dispute between József Vér and his wife.
 Oddly, while escorting the woman back home, she made an off-hand remark that József had told her that he believed Antal Dobák hadn't hanged himself back in 1922, but was actually killed by his employee, Pipás Pista.

 Deciding to inquire further about these claims, authorities interrogated all family members and possible witnesses, and in the end, they received confirmation from Ver's former wife, Piros, who was the daughter of Dobák, that Pipás had indeed killed him.
 The authorities immediately ordered that Pipás be arrested, but were only able to capture him and his accomplices months later during a raid on a farmhouse.
 Initially, Pipás denied the charges, but the accomplices admitted to the murders.
 The bodies of Börcsök and Dobák were exhumed, but authorities were only able to prove that the latter had been strangled prior to being placed on the noose, as the former's cause of death hadn't been properly recorded at the time.

 While awaiting trial for the murders, Pipás proved to be an irritance to the prison guards due to his refusal to bathe.
 He claimed that he suffered from a medical condition that caused him to moan when he was bathing, and that's why he refused to do so.
-In order to prove these claims, Pipás was ordered to undergo a psychiatric evaluation, but to the shock of the investigators, it was then revealed that he was actually a woman by the name of Viktória Fődi.
+In order to prove these claims, Pipás was ordered to undergo a psychiatric evaluation, but to the shock of the investigators, it was then revealed that he was born a woman by the name of Viktória Fődi.

-On January 13, 1933, Fődi and her accomplices were brought to trial for the murders of Börcsök and Dobák, and subsequently convicted for each: Fődi received the death penalty, while the others were given long prison sentences.
-Her sentence was never carried out, however, as it was commuted to life imprisonment only months later by the Regent of Hungary, Miklós Horthy.
-This was done after Fődi, who trained as a nurse in prison, became a Catholic and repented for her crimes.
-Seven years after her conviction, Fődi died in the Csillag Prison on October 10, 1940.
+On January 13, 1933, Fődi and his accomplices were brought to trial for the murders of Börcsök and Dobák, and subsequently convicted for each: Fődi received the death penalty, while the others were given long prison sentences.
+His sentence was never carried out, however, as it was commuted to life imprisonment only months later by the Regent of Hungary, Miklós Horthy.
+This was done after Fődi, who trained as a nurse in prison, became a Catholic and repented for his crimes.
+Seven years after his conviction, Fődi died in the Csillag Prison on October 10, 1940.
 The cause of death was determined to be from emphysema.